TIGR-Republic/NOMOS-Standard/README.md

 It is an experimental governance standard under active development.
 Nothing in this repository constitutes legal advice, financial advice, or a guarantee of regulatory compliance.
 Users, developers, and institutions adopting NOMOS are responsible for ensuring their own legal and operational compliance within their jurisdictions.
+Research and development in this phase are managed by Tenis Dubeč s.r.o., ID: 23653281.

 ---